AlphaRalph/IoTSensorBase/README.md

 Here we have a schema of Device Gateway:
 ![schema DeviceGateway][dwg-image]

-Devicegateway needs at least one inbound and one outbound channel to run.
-At config.xml this could look like this:
-![example configuration][config-image]

 The first version includes an inbound channel for MONGO-DB, and one outbound channel for AWS-Cloud